gtm-nayan/gtm-nayan/README.md

 gtm-nayan/gtm-nayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+[^1]: ...make things work, no promises about making them look good
+[^2]: functional as in they function, the paradigm is okay... i guess
+[^3]: totally out of my league but can't stop thinking about them